progressuchenwa/Finance-expenses-dashboard-by-progress/README.md

 - **Monthly Expense Trend:** Time-based income vs expense tracking.

 ## Project Dashboard Design
-The dashboard combined different charts to tell a complete story:

-- **Total Spend by Account – Doughnut Chart**
-  Quick view of where the most money is being spent.

-- **Expense by Category – Waterfall Chart**
-  Clear breakdown of category-level spending.

-- **Income vs Expenses – Bar Chart**
-  Direct comparison showing surplus or deficit.

-- **Monthly Expense & Income Trend – Clustered Column Chart**
-  Month-to-month shifts in earnings vs spending.

-- **Expense by Subcategory – Bar Chart**
-  Deeper look at specific spending types.
+Before building the visuals, I created a wireframe to plan the layout.
+This step helped me decide:
+- What the user should notice first.
+- How the story should flow from total expenses down to details.
+- The right charts for the right comparisons.

+**The final dashboard included:**

+- **Living Expenses Highlight**: showing the largest spending area ($19,442).

+- **Discretionary & Transport**: the next highest categories.

+- **Charity & Medical**: smaller but consistent categories.

+- **Month-to-Month Trend**: reinforcing that living expenses dominate consistently.

+- **Interactive slicers** : to filter by month, year, or category.

+👉 **Two clickable icons were added**:

+- One links to the calculated metrics sheet.

+- Another links to the dashboard slide view for easier storytelling.

-*Interactive slicers* were added so users can filter by month, year, or category for a personalized view.
+*Interactive slicers* were added so users can filter by month, year.

+## Why This Project Matters

+Financial tracking is one of the most practical applications of data analysis.
+Businesses, nonprofits, and even households rely on dashboards like this to:

+- Spot where money leaks are happening.

+- Decide what categories to cut back on.

+- Compare fixed vs variable costs for better budgeting.

+- Make informed financial decisions at a glance.

+This project shows not only technical Excel skills but also the ability to think like a decision-maker, turning rows of numbers into a clear financial story that supports smarter choices.

 ## Project Insights

-- **Spending habits:** Dining Out and Transport made up the biggest expenses.
-- **Risks:** Certain months showed more spending than income.
-- **Opportunities:** Expense-to-income ratio was around **72%**, showing savings potential.
-- **Seasonal patterns:** Expenses spiked during holidays.
+- Living expenses dominated spending throughout the dataset.

+- Discretionary and transport followed as the next major contributors.

+- Smaller categories like charity and medical were steady but low.

+- Spending trends repeated month after month, making it clear where adjustments could have the biggest impact.

 ## Conclusion

-This dashboard pulls together income, expenses, and trends into one view.
-It shows where money comes from, where it goes, and how it changes over time.
-The clean design, interactive filters, and clear visuals make it practical for everyday financial decisions.
+This project reinforced that cleaning and structuring data is where storytelling begins.
+By building calculated fields, standardizing entries, and wireframing before design, I was able to create a dashboard that flows naturally and highlights the story in seconds.

+The finished dashboard doesn’t just show numbers; it shows decisions.

 ## Skills Demonstrated

-- Data cleaning and formatting
+- Data cleaning & structuring in Excel

+- Creating calculated fields for deeper meaning

-- Pivot table analysis in Excel
+- Pivot table design & analysis

-- Building KPIs for income, expenses, and net balance
+- Wireframing dashboard layouts

-- Chart selection and dashboard design
+- Chart selection & storytelling with visuals

-- Creating interactive dashboards with slicers
+- Adding interactivity with slicers and navigation icons

 👉 **Let’s Connect!**